vladimarius/imapy/README.rst

     >>> box.logout()

-You can see more example `here <https://github.com/vladimarius/imapy/tree/master/examples>`_
+You can see more examples `here <https://github.com/vladimarius/imapy/tree/master/examples>`_